adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 You can use other drivers such as `memory`, `dynamodb`, `kysely` and `orchid`.

-They accept exactly the same options as within Bentocache.
 See [Cache Drivers](https://bentocache.dev/docs/cache-drivers) for more information.

 ## Usage